 Our tobacco test is a urine drug test that detects cotinine, which is produced when nicotine enters the body.
 It works like any other home drug test that uses urine.
 The urine sample is collected and an easy to read dip card is used to measure the nicotine levels.
 It takes only 5 minutes to determine whether the nicotine test is negative or positive.
 This test meets the accepted standard cutoff level of 200 ng/ml and will detect the presence of nicotine for up to 2-4 days after use (and possibly longer, depending on the frequency of tobacco use.
-For more on that subject, please see below for nicotine test detection times.

 How Long Does Nicotine Stay In Your System?